 We receive a range of complaints from consumers about pensions, whether they are put in place by their employer or are their own personally set-up pensions.
 If you're involved in resolving complaints, this page gives an overview of the complaints we see in this area and our general approach.

-This page contains information about our general approach to complaints about pensions.
-If you’re looking for information specifically in relation to Covid-19, please look at our dedicated page that contains information for businesses about complaints in relation to Covid-19.
+This page contains information about our general approach to complaints about pensions for financial businesses.
+If you’re looking for information specifically in relation to Covid-19, please look at our dedicated page that contains information for financial businesses about complaints in relation to Covid-19.

 Our general approach to complaints about pensions and annuities